-- Outside of the BCATS area but has significant impact to the transportation network as the route to the regional Airport
+• These MDOT issues are located outside of the BCATS area but have a significant impact to the transportation network as they are located on the route to the regional MBS Airport.

 See State Long Range Transportation Plan Strategies, Appendix A. regarding highway, bridge, truck, carpool, access management, ridesharing, non-motorized, public transportation, regional rail, intercity bus, air, marine and intercity rail issues.